DataKinds/datakinds.github.io/_posts/2019-04-30-a-matrix-based-model-of-soft-body-physics.md

 $$
 </div>

-(allergy notice: this page contains latex.
-If you have your Javascript disabled, please enable it for the best possible experience reading this blog post.
-I promise that's the only script on this site!)

-Ever since I was little, I've been enamored with physics simulations.
-There's something so innately satisfying about having a world at your fingertips to interact with as you please.
-That interest has rekindled in me over the past few days as I've been thinking about coding up a little physics toy to mess around with now that I'm a much better programmer than I was when I was 10.

 This lead me down the road of considering different ways to model physical bodies.
 Using bounding boxes may be a tried and true method, but who am I for taking the well worn path?